 In China, different kinds of high power WPT devices have been invented, which include WPT for home appliance operating frequency ranges of 47-53 kHz and WPT for light and heavy duty vehicles operating working frequency ranges of 37-43 kHz and 82-87 kHz.
 Facing the market requirement, sufficient coexistence research before relevant frequency planning is urgent and necessary.
 Considering current national frequency planning, the wireless communication system which has been put into practice and other wireless communication requirements, the coexistence studies including dedicated frequency band, shared frequency band, separation distance and so on are ongoing.
 CCSA TC5 WG8 will initiate a new project to study the coexistence issues of WPT with incumbent radio-communication systems in 2015.
 Partial research results will be completed in 2016.

-In Japan, target WPT systems and candidate proposed frequency ranges with fundamental parameters were summarized as shown in Table 18.
+In Japan, target WPT systems and candidate proposed frequency ranges with fundamental parameters are summarized as shown in Table 18.

 TABLE 18